Arize-ai/openinference/python/instrumentation/openinference-instrumentation-litellm/README.md

-# OpenInference liteLLM Instrumentation
+# OpenInference LiteLLM Instrumentation

-Python autoinstrumentation library for the liteLLM package
+[LiteLLM](https://github.com/BerriAI/litellm) allows developers to call all LLM APIs using the openAI format.
+[LiteLLM Proxy](https://docs.litellm.ai/docs/simple_proxy) is a proxy server to call 100+ LLMs in OpenAI format.
+Both are supported by this auto-instrumentation.

-This package implements OpenInference tracing for the following liteLLM functions:
+This package implements OpenInference tracing for the following LiteLLM functions:
 - completion()
 - acompletion()
 - completion_with_retries()